daarnolducsd/ep5book/docs/06-week6.md

 3   UCSD           2015
 ```

 This data frame has two variables: ``school`` and ``graduationdate``.
-The first column o f the data frame corresponds to ``school`` and the second corresponds to ``graduationdate``.
+The first column of the data frame corresponds to ``school`` and the second corresponds to ``graduationdate``.
 The data frame has three total observations.
 To extract a specific value of the data frame, we can again use indexing.
 When using indexing with a vector, we could specify a single number, and that would pluck out that element.
 Now, with a data frame, we need to specify two numbers.
 First, we will specify the row we would like to extract and then we will specify the column.
 For example, to extract the value in the 3rd row, 1st column, we would type:

 ```r